 After he died in 1868 the property was sold to the English family.
 In 1880 they built the substantial 2 Storey Victorian mansion alongside the original home.
 This iconic building stands in perfect condition today as it was built over 135 years ago.
-The property is classified by the National Trust.

 The last change of ownership was in 1992 to the Liberman family.
 They undertook the most substantial upgrade and renovation of the home.
 No expense was spared to bring the home into the new millennium.
 Extended and renovated in 1992 some of the upgrades include:

 Establishment of underground electricity and implementation of 3 phase power